 Venezuela also filed an application before the Paris Court of Appeal to annul the December 15th Decision whereby the Tribunal dismissed Venezuela's motion to correct the Award (see December 15, 2014 Reconfirmation of Arbitral Award above).
-Venezuela filed its brief on this matter on May 5, 2015 and on May 7, 2015 the Paris Court of Appeal accepted a proposal by both parties to follow the same procedural schedule established for the initial application for annulment discussed above which could allow a decision on both of Venezuela's annulment applications before the end of the year although, similar to the initial application for annulment, this is a matter over which the Company has no control.
+Venezuela filed its brief on this matter on May 5, 2015 and on May 7, 2015 the Paris Court of Appeal accepted a proposal by both parties to follow the same procedural schedule established for the initial application for annulment discussed above.
+Following the same procedural schedule could allow a decision on both of Venezuela's annulment applications in spring 2016.
+Although, similar to the initial application for annulment, this is a matter over which the Company has no control.
 Neither annulment proceedings discussed herein affect the finality of the Award or its enforceability in the interim.

-Petition for Exequatur
+Application for Exequatur

-In early November 2014, the Company filed a petition before the Paris Court of Appeal to obtain an order of exequatur for the recognition of the Company's Award as a judgment of the Court.
-Venezuela opposed the Company's petition and requested a stay of execution pending the determination of its application for annulment of the Award discussed above.
-On January 29, 2015, the Paris Court of Appeal granted the Company's petition for exequatur and dismissed Venezuela's request to stay the execution of the Award pending the outcome of its application to annul the Award.
-Since Venezuela was denied its motion to stay the execution of the Award, the exequatur or recognition of the Company's ICSID Award as a judgement of the Court, granted on January 29, 2015, is not appealable and remains in full force and effect.
+On October 31, 2014, the Company filed an application before the Paris Court of Appeal to obtain an order of exequatur for the recognition of the Award in France.
+Venezuela opposed the Company's application and requested a stay of execution pending the determination of its application for annulment of the Award discussed above.
+On January 29, 2015, the Paris Court of Appeal granted the Company's application for exequatur and dismissed Venezuela's request to stay the execution of the Award pending the outcome of its application to annul the Award.
+Since Venezuela was denied its motion to stay the execution of the Award, the exequatur or recognition of the Company's ICSID Award granted on January 29, 2015, is not appealable and remains in full force and effect.